 Socialising your puppy effectively is more than just chucking them in the deep end at the dog park!
 Negative experiences at any time during their development can stick with a puppy well into adulthood, so being beaten up by the local dog park bully is not going to help your puppy play well with others later on.

 To socialise your pup, get in touch with your local vet or dog trainer about puppy preschool classes.
 Puppy preschool offers a safe, supervised environment where your puppy can meet and play with other pups (and usually learn a few basic obedience skills and healthcare tips too!).
 If you have friends or family members with healthy, fully vaccinated, well socialised dogs you could also ask them to come around for a puppy playdate, just be sure to keep an eye on things to make sure the play doesn't get out of hand.
+Puppies learn their social skills by 14 weeks of age therefore it is important to be involved and help your pup to reach their full potential.
+Find a Delta-accredited positive reinforcement dog trainer here.

 As well as other dogs, try to expose your puppy to as many different people (including the postie and tradesmen and women in uniform), sounds (such as the vacuum cleaner or thunder) in a calm, friendly and non overwhelming environment as you can during this socialisation window.